Scenic Flight into the NZ Wilderness

 It feels like we should have hiked for days to get here.
 But that’s the beauty of doing the Siberia Experience - you don’t have to.
 Our trip began earlier this morning with an incredibly scenic (and much welcomed) flight that allowed us to dodge days of sweaty hiking.

-We met our pilot, Will, (quite literally) standing by a light plane on the side of the road in Makarora.
+We met our pilot, Will, standing by a light plane on the side of the road in Makarora.
 We climb aboard, and Will treats us to a stunning 25-minute scenic flight over the vast wilderness of the Southern Alps.
 We pass over glaciers, hanging valleys, braided rivers, sheer walls of schist, moraine slips, and snow-capped peaks.
 I am enthralled and intrigued by the fantastic-sounding landmarks Will points out, such as Wonderland Valley and Jumboland, although quietly relieved we will keep our distance from the dubiously named Mt Dreadful and Mt Awful.

 Over the course of the day, my fellow hiking companions and I will fly, hike and jet boat through breathtaking New Zealand backcountry in Mt Aspiring National Park.
 Today, ‘my destiny’ is a hike from the Siberia Valley Hut to the Wilkin Valley.
 I’ll admit that I have no idea what to expect.
 But the chance to fly, hike and jet boat all in one day was hard to refuse, kind of like a trifecta win.

-“Welcome to Siberia,”
+“Welcome to Siberia”

-"Welcome to Siberia" Will announces as we land.
+"Welcome to Siberia," Will announces as we land.
 We have just touched down on what Will calls an airstrip and what I would call grass.
 He has deposited us in the stunning and remote Siberia Valley, a glacier-carved hanging valley within Mt Aspiring National Park, west of Makarora.
 A tiny dot on the map, Makarora is the stepping-off point for the West Coast of the South Island.
 From here on in, New Zealand’s wild Southern Alps take over the landscape and civilisation slowly gives way to wild majesty.

 As we walk toward the river, we pass a small group of hikers on their way out of the valley, due to catch Will’s flight back out.
 Despite the fact that it’s cold, their day began very early, and they have just waded through a glacier-fed river, they are beaming.
 Things are looking good.

 Siberia Valley lies within Mount Aspiring National Park, a vast swathe of dense bushland protected in the South Island’s Westland region.
 Mount Aspiring National Park is New Zealand’s third largest national park and is renowned for its diverse landscape of glaciated schist terrain and lush, dense forests of ancient beech and podocarps.
-It is part of the greater Te Wāhipounamu (the ‘greenstone waters’), a UNESCO World Heritage area composed of some 2 million hectares of critically important landscape.
+It is part of the greater Te Wāhipounamu (the ‘greenstone waters’), a UNESCO World Heritage area composed of some two million hectares of critically important landscape.
 The flora, fauna and rock deposits of Te Wāhipounamu represent a direct link back to a landscape that existed 80 million years ago when New Zealand was part of Gondwana.

 River crossing accomplished, we head to Siberia Hut where Lauren gives a pre-hike briefing to run us through the schedule for the day.
 I take a peek inside the hut and am impressed by its large bunk rooms, modern kitchen, wood burner and huge, well-positioned windows that afford stunning views up the valley.
 It’s very well maintained by the Department of Conservation (DOC), who manage a network of over 950 backcountry huts and shelters dotted around New Zealand, although not all of them up to this high standard.